dennishatton/TI-99-4a_SD_Disk_Project/README.md

 Low High Extend<br />
 with fuses FF D9 FF<br />
 <br />
-I have moved the Atmega project from MPLABX to Microchip Studio.<br />
+Can use ESP-01 adaptor to Telnet send/receive volumes from PC to SD Drive.<br />
 Also allowed the TI to access the ATmega usart<br />
 by writing to the FDC Command register and reading or writing data registers.<br />
 0x83 read usart status, 0x84 read usart data, 0x85 write usart data.<br />
 There is a 128 byte buffer storing status & char received.
 (64 chars)<br />
-The baud is 115.2k 8N1.
-I may latter let TI change baud<br />
+The baud is 115.2k 8N1.<br />

 ![20210210_215252-ConvertImage](https://user-images.githubusercontent.com/6753466/107654000-d8295f80-6c47-11eb-8724-41792cc1835e.jpg)